bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 ### Step 7: Register a User in the running Web API Docker Container

 In the step above, we created and updated a remote SQL Database in Azure.
-And, we generated a new Docker Image and the new Docker Container is running on http://localhost:7177/weatherforecast
+And, we generated a new Docker Image and the new Docker Container is running on <http://localhost:7177/weatherforecast>

 We can reach the **WeatherController** in the **Web API Docker Container** because we **receive Weather Data in JSON format**.

 Next, we will try out the **Register a User** by sending a **Register Request** to the Web API Docker Container.
-Open **Postman** or **Insomnia```, and make a **Post Request** to the http://localhost:7177/api/account/register url.
+Open **Postman** or **Insomnia```, and make a **Post Request** to the <http://localhost:7177/api/account/register> URL.

 ![Register User](Images/statuscode_200_register_user.png)